Agencies Responsible for regulating drones in Malaysia

 How to get Standard Authorization to Fly Drones in Malaysia?

-If your UAS activity is flown not categorized as Special UAS Project, Agricultural UAS Operations, flown within Visual Line of Sight in Class G Airspace and utilizing less than 20 kilograms of UA.
-Then most likely, you will require to submit the Standard Application to achieve your Authorization to Fly.
+If your UAS activity is not categorized as a Special UAS Project, Agricultural UAS Operations is flown within Visual Line of Sight in Class G Airspace and utilizing less than 20 kilograms of UA.
+Then, most likely, you will be required to submit the Standard Application to achieve your Authorization to Fly.

 The Application form can be found here: Malaysia Standard Authorization Application Form.